 After Meow Wolf we took a short ride to Santa Fe School of Cooking for a traditional New Mexican demo and lunch.
 Finally tamales!
-Leading our class was Chef Deena Chafetz, a chef for over 30 years, Deena moved to New Mexico because she was fascinated with the cuisine and promptly fell in love with it.
+Leading our class was Chef Deena Chafetz, a chef for more than 30 years, Deena moved to New Mexico because she was fascinated with the cuisine and promptly fell in love with it.

-In addition to sharing with us the beauty in Santa Fe's bountiful cuisine, she also taught us how to make two different types of Tamales, both of which you can learn to create during a hands-on cooking class.
-Do it - your stomach will thank you for it.
+In addition to sharing with us the beauty in Santa Fe's bountiful cuisine, she also taught us how to make two different types of tamales, both of which you can learn to create during a hands-on cooking class.
+Do it—your stomach will thank you for it.

 Tip: when given a choice, opt for Red Chile Chicken Tamales.
 You can thank me later.

 After lunch, it was time for some exercise as we strolled along Canyon Road.
 Along the foothills of the Sangre de Cristo Mountains is a half-mile stretch of road cutting through the Historic District of Santa Fe known as Canyon Road.
-Its adobe buildings are home to sculptors, painters, media artist, and jewelers whose artwork is displayed in galleries, along narrow streets, throughout gardens and sprinkled through pebbled pathways.
+Its adobe buildings are home to sculptors, painters, media artists, and jewelers whose artwork is displayed in galleries, along narrow streets, throughout gardens and sprinkled through pebbled pathways.